 First, we could track the page ranks over time by scraping various search engine results pages for given keywords.

 We know that Octoparse is a web scraping tool and I want to know that where Octoparse rank for each targeted keyword with “web scraping”, so I enter targeted keywords to extract the search results (refer to How to Scrape Data by Searching Multiple Keywords on A Website for more information), and export these data into excel.
-After finding out where Octoparse ranks, I create a chart for the results.

 By finding out what ranks before Octoparse, I give up some keywords considering there may be some virtually unbeatable websites.